Quick Take

 The coat of this hybrid dog will vary, considering that there are two different breeds to consider.
 The coat is often a blend of the Dachshund and the Chihuahua, which means they can be naturally short or long.
 If you suffer from allergies, the best choice will probably be a shorter coat, but grooming is easy for both.

 Brushing weekly is the best way to keep it detangled and to prevent too much shedding.
 During wintertime, most Chiweenies will have to wear some type of sweater or coat to keep them warm.
-The Chiweenie also needs some layer of protection on their ears and nose, like sunscreen, when they are out in the summer and spring sunlight.
+The Chiweenie also needs some layer of protection on its ears and nose, like sunscreen, when it is out in the summer and spring sunlight.

 Training